DRINKING AFTER ORAL SURGERY – WISDOM TEETH & DENTAL IMPLANTS

 COFFEE

 Another beverage people ask about post-surgery is coffee – the beloved caffeine beverage many of us consume regularly to get through the week.
-Luckily for coffee lovers, you are able to have coffee after your surgery, but we advise you to go w/ cold brew for the first 24 hours.
+Luckily for coffee lovers, you can have coffee after your surgery, but we advise you to stick with cold brew for the first 24 hours.
 We recommend waiting at least 48 hours before consuming it at a hot temperature, but it all depends on how you’re feeling.

 Why?
-As mentioned above, right after any oral surgery involving extractions, the site that was treated will need to clot.
-Having anything aside from cool foods and beverages the first day will agitate the area and prevent it from healing properly.
+As mentioned above, right after any oral surgery involving extractions, the treated site needs to clot.
+Having anything other than cool foods and beverages on the first day will irritate the area and prevent it from healing properly.

 ACIDIC DRINKS